lw8192/Red-Team-Dev/C/README.md

     %s    string          #prints data at a given memory address until a null byte is encountered.
 Expects pointer to string, pass by reference
     %n    number of bytes written so far      #expects to be given a memory address, and it writes the number of bytes that have been written so far into that memory address
+Using format strings to write to a pointer or array by using sprintf or snprintf.
+Snprintf is safer because it requires a max limit of chars to write:

-Command Line Arguments:
+    snprintf(buffer, 15, "%s", x);   //write string s to a buffer Command Line Arguments:

     int main(int argc, char *argv[]){